This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - Preheat the oven to 375 °F.

 - Cut phyllo pastry dough into strips.
 Unroll 1 packet of dough and cut the dough in half.
 Then, cut each half down the middle.
 Reserve remaining dough for another use.

 - Keep unused dough strips covered with plastic wrap and a damp towel.
-If not using phyllo dough for an extended period of, keep it in the refrigerator.
+If not using phyllo dough for an extended period, keep it in the refrigerator.

 - Using a pastry brush, spread melted butter over a phyllo dough strip.